Douglas Forvis

 Douglas Forvis Espinoza (born 17 May 1992) is a professional footballer who plays as a goalkeeper for Liga Primera de Nicaragua club Real Estelí.
 Born in Costa Rica, he plays for the Nicaragua national team.

-Career
+Club career

 As a youth player, Forvis joined the youth academy of Saprissa, Costa Rica's most successful club.
 After that, he signed for Liberia in the Costa Rican second division, helping them achieve promotion to the Costa Rican top flight.

 In 2018, he signed for Costa Rican top flight side Santos (Guápiles).

 International career

 Born in Costa Rica, Forvis is of Nicaraguan and Jamaican descent through his father and grandmother, respectively.
 He debuted with the Nicaragua national team in a 2–0 friendly win over Cuba on 14 November 2021.